CycliST: A Video Language Model Benchmark for Reasoning on Cyclical State Transitions: Related Work

 \subsection{Video Question Answering Datasets}

 VQA has emerged as a central problem in vision–language research, requiring models to jointly interpret visual dynamics and linguistic queries.
 To foster progress, numerous datasets have been introduced, spanning real-world and synthetic domains.
 Real-world benchmarks such as TGIF-QA~\citep{TGIF-QA}, TVQA~\citep{lei-etal-2018-tvqa}, and MovieQA~\citep{MovieQA} provide large collections of videos paired with human-authored questions, targeting models’ abilities to comprehend natural language queries grounded in complex visual narratives.
+Analogously to CycliST, prior real-world datasets have considered estimating the periodicity in videos, e.g., across everyday life scenarios~\citep{panagiotakis2018unsupervised, dwibedi2020counting} or in sports~\citep{hu2022repcount}.
+While grounded in the real world, they are largely limited to single-action analysis rather than incorporating simultaneous or entangled event cycles.

-While rich and diverse, these datasets often suffer from annotation biases and limited control over specific reasoning skills.
-To address this, synthetic diagnostic datasets have been developed, allowing precise control over scene composition and temporal dynamics.
+To address this, synthetic diagnostic datasets aim to allow precise control over scene composition and temporal dynamics.
 MarioQA~\citep{MarioQA} leverages gameplay videos to study temporal dependencies, CLEVRER~\citep{CLEVRER2020ICLR} emphasizes causal reasoning with compositional functional programs, and CATER~\citep{girdhar2020cater} probes spatiotemporal reasoning and object permanence.

 More recently, Kubric~\citep{greff2021kubric} introduced a simulator for generating photorealistic videos with fine-grained annotations.
 Despite these advances, existing datasets primarily capture linear or causal temporal structures and rarely include periodic or cyclical transitions, which are ubiquitous in physical and natural processes.
-For instance, although CLEVRER provides complex temporal relations, it does not model cyclic state changes, leaving models untested on such dynamics.
+For instance, although CLEVRER considers temporal relations, it does not model cyclic state changes.

 CycliST builds upon the diagnostic tradition of CLEVR~\citep{johnson2017clevr}, expanding towards spatiotemporal reasoning.
-By systematically varying the number of cyclic objects, scene clutter, and illumination, CycliST offers a controlled yet challenging benchmark to evaluate whether current VQA models can detect, track, and exploit cyclical patterns in motion and attributes.
+By systematically varying the number of cyclic objects, scene clutter, and illumination, CycliST offers a controlled yet challenging benchmark to evaluate whether current VQA models can detect, track, and exploit cyclical patterns.